Ajla Tomljanović: 2020: Mixed results, out of top 50

-2021: First Grand Slam quarterfinal
+2021: First major quarterfinal

 Tomljanović started the 2021 season at the first edition of the Abu Dhabi Open.
 She lost in the second round to fourth seed and eventual champion, Aryna Sabalenka.
 Playing at the first edition of the Gippsland Trophy, she was defeated in the first round by Alizé Cornet.
 At the Australian Open, she lost in the second round to second seed Simona Halep.

 Tomljanović was defeated in the second round at the first edition of the Phillip Island Trophy to seventh seed Anastasia Pavlyuchenkova.
 In Adelaide, she lost in the first round to qualifier and compatriot, Storm Sanders.
 At the Miami Open, she was defeated in the second round by second seed Naomi Osaka.

 Beginning her clay-court season at the Charleston Open, Tomljanović reached the third round where she lost to Sloane Stephens.
 Seeded sixth at the first edition of the MUSC Health Women's Open, she was defeated in the second round by Clara Tauson.
 Coming through qualifying in Madrid, she lost in the first round to Elena Rybakina.
 Getting past qualifying at the Italian Open, she was defeated in the second round by 2017 French Open champion Jeļena Ostapenko.
 At the first edition of the Serbia Open, she retired during her second-round match against seventh seed Rebecca Peterson due to a hip injury.
 At the French Open, she lost in the second round to 31st seed and eventual finalist, Anastasia Pavlyuchenkova.

 Starting the grass-court season at the Birmingham Classic, Tomljanović upset top seed Elise Mertens in a three-set battle in the first round.
-In the second round, she was defeated by qualifier Coco Vandeweghe.
+In the second round, she was defeated by qualifier CoCo Vandeweghe.
 Competing at the Eastbourne International, she lost in the final round of qualifying to Camila Giorgi.
-At Wimbledon, she reached the quarterfinals of a Grand Slam championship for the first time in her career where she was defeated by top seed, compatriot, and eventual champion, Ashleigh Barty.
+At Wimbledon, she reached the quarterfinals of a major for the first time in her career but she was defeated by top seed and eventual champion, Ashleigh Barty.

 Representing Australia at the Tokyo Summer Olympics, Tomljanović defeated in her first round match Kazakh Yaroslava Shvedova who retired due to heat illness.

 In November, Tomljanović represented again Australia at the Billie Jean King Cup Finals defeating Aliaksandra Sasnovich in the second tie.
 Australia lost in the semifinals against Switzerland.
 Tomljanović ended the year ranked 45.